dblaber/urlminimizer/README.md

 #Build instructions
 - Kick off gradle build to build war (./gradelew build on unix)
-- War will be in <GIT DIRECTORY>/UrlMinifierWebapp/build/libs
+- War will be in <SOURCE>/UrlMinifierWebapp/build/libs

 #Install Instructions
 - Build application (use eclipse for now, gradle still WIP)
 - Set up postgres database (Many tutorials exist, choose one applicable to your distribution, configure securely)
-- Run DDL's
+- Run DDL's (in <SOURCE>/DDL/UrlMinifierV1.sql) in the  local database.

 ##Debian+tomcat Instructions
 - install apache2, mod_proxy